 At the start of the Great Depression, this country’s worst economic crisis, 3.5 million young people were unable to attend high school.
 Supporting their meager family income was the first priority.
 “Education is only the privilege of those who are economically able to afford it,” stated Aubrey Williams, head of the National Youth Administration in 1937.

 As part of Franklin Roosevelt’s New Deal efforts, an extraordinary experiment in higher education was tested in the 1930s, in Connecticut, with the Federal Colleges.

 The Depression hit every job category hard, teaching included.
 At one point, the state of Georgia closed all its public schools.
 Through Roosevelt’s Federal Emergency Relief Administration (FERA), thousands of teachers were put to work to the benefit of a half million students, both young and old.

-The Federal College succeeded beyond all measure, demonstrating that a free system of public education could be built, providing learning, jobs, and outstanding graduates with the means to advance in life.
+The Federal College succeeded beyond all measure, demonstrating that a free system of public higher education could be built, providing learning, jobs, and outstanding graduates with the means to advance in life.
 The backers of the Hartford Federal College and its sister schools also reinforced the concept of higher education as a right, not a privilege, despite those who wished to see it fail.

 Besides Hartford, a total of 1400 students attended Connecticut’s federal colleges in New Haven, Winsted, Bristol, and Farmington.
 New Haven was the largest project, serving 500 students through Yale University, the YMCA and YWCA.
 Also called “emergency junior colleges,” these schools were also established in Michigan, Texas, Ohio, New Jersey and Kansas.